Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Related Works

 Multi-Objective Evolutionary Algorithms (\moea) evolve a population of potential solutions iteratively over several generations to identify an optimal set of solutions that balance conflicting objectives.
 At each iteration, solutions are selected from the population and undergo genetic variation (through crossover and mutation operators) and are then added back to the population.
 Different MOEAs can vary in terms of their specific selection strategies, crossover and mutation operators, population management techniques, and how they maintain diversity in the population \cite{moea_survey}.

-Non-dominated Sorting Genetic Algorithm II \nsga \cite{nsga2} and Strength Pareto Evolutionary Algorithm 2 (\spea) \cite{spea2} both use biased selection mechanisms to guide the optimisation process.
+Non-dominated Sorting Genetic Algorithm II (\nsga) \cite{nsga2} and Strength Pareto Evolutionary Algorithm 2 (\spea) \cite{spea2} both use non-uniform selection mechanisms to guide the optimisation process.
 Both methods select solutions that are higher performing and occupy less dense regions of the objective space with higher probability.
-This guides the population towards higher-performing Pareto fronts, while simultaneously ensuring solutions are well-distributed across the front.
+This guides the population towards higher-performing fronts, while simultaneously ensuring solutions are well-distributed across the front.

-Our method, \pcc has synergies with many methods from \moea literature including biased selection and addition mechanisms (see \Cref{section:crowding}) and we refer the interested reading to a comprehensive survey of \moea algorithms for more details \cite{moea_survey}.
-However, our method differs from traditional \moea approaches in two significant aspects.
+Our method, \pcc has synergies with many methods from \moea literature including non-uniform selection and addition mechanisms (see \Cref{section:crowding}) and we refer the interested reading to a comprehensive survey of \moea algorithms for more details \cite{moea_survey}.
+However, we emphasise that \moea algorithms treat all objectives as quantities to maximise, seeking trade-offs among them.
+However, in \moqd algorithms, the goal is not to \textit{maximise} feature values but to \textit{cover} the feature space with high-performing solutions.
+In other words, \moqd algorithms seek solutions which are diverse in the \textit{feature}-space, and then to maximise objectives for each feature.
+Moreover, our method differs from traditional \moea approaches in two significant aspects.
 First, it employs a \mapelites grid to explicitly maintain solutions that are diverse in feature space while optimising over objectives.
 Second, it incorporates techniques from reinforcement learning to form gradient-based mutations which help to overcome the limited search power of traditional \ga variations for high-dimensional search spaces \cite{pga}.